proof88/PRooFPS-dd/README.md

  - **SPACE:** jump;
  - **LCTRL:** crouch/duck.

-On-the-ground somersault: hold crouch/duck key down, then press the appropriate strafe key twice (depending on in which direction you want to perform the somersault).
+**On-the-ground somersault**: hold crouch/duck key down, then press the appropriate strafe key twice (depending on in which direction you want to perform the somersault).

-In-air salto/somersault: jump-crouch-jump or jump-jump combo, depending on server configuration of CVAR `sv_somersault_mid_air_auto_crouch`.
+**In-air salto/somersault**: jump-jump or jump-crouch-jump combo, depending on server configuration of CVAR `sv_somersault_mid_air_auto_crouch`.

 **Weapons**